danionescu0/home-automation/README.md

 * (IFTTT) ability to activate an actuator (light, courtain etc) on a time schedule and based on sensors data and actuators states
 * unlock a electromagnetic door through the press of a button on the app or through *fingerprint*
-* control various types of electric curtains (open / close)
+* open / closes various types of electric curtains
 * control remote wall sockets (433 mhz versions by clonning their signal), and WeMo siwtches
-* use a speaker to emit alerts and statuses
+* use a speaker to emit voice alerts and statuses
 * supports voice remote controll from the [android](https://github.com/danionescu0/android-home-automation-support) application
 * toggle lights on / off (Livolo switches (check the product [here](https://www.aliexpress.com/item/Free-Shipping-Livolo-EU-Standard-Remote-Switch-White-Crystal-Glass-Panel-110-250V-Wall-Light-Remote/629004768.html?spm=2114.13010608.0.126.Mt7G6z)))
 * multiple action switches (configurable and extendable) ex: "_toggle all lights off_"
-* available environment sensors: temperature, humidity, light level, air quality, air pressure
+* available environment sensors: temperature, humidity, light level, air quality, air pressure and more
 * presence monitoring with infrared PIR sensors
-* power monitoring for the whole house
+* power consumption monitoring for the whole house
 * the sensors modules can be installed in many rooms and outside (i also have a special weather sensor module)
 * display charts with sensors data
 * email notifications if the alarm is set and someone enters the house